orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * As an alternative of creating a copy of the Neo4j's database directory, and in case you can schedule a Neo4j shutdown, you can:
 	* Shutdown your Neo4j Server
-	* Start the migration by passing the original Neo4j's database directory to the OrientDB's Neo4j Importer tool (a good practice is to create a back-up first)
+	* Start the migration by passing the original Neo4j's database directory to the _Neo4j to OrientDB Importer_ (a good practice is to create a back-up first)

 ## Usage

-After Installation, the OrientDB's Neo4j Importer tool can be launched using the provided `orientdb-neo4j-importer.sh` script (or `orientdb-neo4j-importer.bat` for Windows systems).
+After Installation, the _Neo4j to OrientDB Importer_ can be launched using the provided `orientdb-neo4j-importer.sh` script (or `orientdb-neo4j-importer.bat` for Windows systems).

 ### Syntax